 [Almgren et al., 2005] empirically found a power of 0.6 to fit a set of trades on large US stocks.
 Since a square root is a power of 0.5, their findings suggest that trading costs grow slightly faster as the size of the trade increases.

 If you were to use this power law, then the cost.par in the example above would be 1 and 1.6 instead of 1 and 1.5.
+Except maybe not.
+Use 1.6 if the coefficient you have is per share.
+You would use 0.6 if the coefficient you have is for the market impact of the trade with the linear costs stripped out.

-9.4 On Scaling Costs Relative to Utility
+8.4 On Scaling Costs Relative to Utility